reroora/boardt/README.md

 (0b00 - HandshakeStart, 0b01 - HandshakeResponse, 0b10 - HandshakeAccept)

 **Mode** - this field indicates how the following data should be interpreted.
-Value **Single** (0b0) idicates that sended only one version (version must be set to field size/version), value **Vector** (0b1) indicates that next data must be interpred like array, set array size in field size/version and set array like in table above.
+Value **Single** (0b0) idicates that sended only one version (version must be set to field size/version).
+Value **Vector** (0b1) indicates that next data must be interpred like array, set array size in field size/version and set array like in table above.
 Value **Range** (0b10) indicate that next data is array of ranges with begin-end pairs, this pairs stores in one byte (begin/end = version1/version2 from table above).

 **Size/version** - depending on the mode, it may be the size or version.